frappe/frappe-ui/docs/resources/Resource.story.md

 When you create a resource using the `createResource` function, it will create a reactive object with properties like `data`, `loading`, `error`, `reload()` etc.

+The default request method is `POST`.
+This can be changed in the `options` object.

 ```vue
 <template>
   <Button @click="post.reload()" :loading="post.loading"> Reload </Button>